pedromendonka/Vue-J7i18n/readme.md

 ### Define elements to be translated

-We can define elements to be translated using i18n directive passing the key as an argument.
+We can define elements to be translated using i18n directive passing the key as an argument.<br>
-Common/global translations or scoped translations are used in the same.
+Common/global translations or scoped translations are used exacly the same way.

 ``` html
 <template>